 (d) Appropriate monitoring requirements are conducted to ensure that the natural attenuation process is taking place and that human health and the environment are protected.

-(8) The department expects that cleanup actions conducted under this chapter will not result in a significantly greater overall threat to human health and the environment than other alternatives.
+(8) Ecology expects that cleanup actions conducted under this chapter will not result in a significantly greater overall threat to human health and the environment than other alternatives.

+(9) Ecology expects that cleanup actions conducted under this chapter will provide an equitable distribution of benefits and avoid an inequitable distribution of burdens between any highly impacted and other communities affected by the site.
+Ecology further expects that any inequitable distribution will be mitigated in consultation with highly impacted communities.

+(10) Ecology expects that cleanup actions conducted under this chapter will be effective over the long-term and resilient to those climate change impacts that are both highly likely to occur and could severely compromise cleanup actions.

 Preliminary Draft of Proposed Rule: Clean Version